PaperMC/Folia/REGION_LOGIC.md

 Region section coordinates are used only as a performance tradeoff in the regioniser, as by approximating chunks to their region coordinate allows it to treat NxN chunks as a single unit for regionising.
-This means that regions do not own chunks positions, but rather own region section positions.
+This means that regions do not own chunk positions, but rather own region section positions.
 The grouping of NxN chunks allows the regionising logic to be performed only on the creation/destruction of region sections.